oulutan/ACAM_Demo/README.md

-# Actor Conditioned Attention Maps Demo
+# Actor Conditioned Attention Maps - Demo Repository

 This repo contains the demo code for our action recognition model explained in ARXIV LINK.